wessberg/DI/README.md

 ## Changelog:

+**v1.0.17**:

+- Added a `noInject` decorator to the exports of the module which, together with the DI-compiler, will tell the Compiler to skip the classes that has it.

 **v1.0.16**:

 - Added a new method: `has`, which returns true if a service matching the given generic type parameter has been registered.